Albert Kjøller Jacobsen

 Technical University of Denmark

-I am a PhD student at the Technical University of Denmark (DTU), supervised by Georgios Arvanitidis from the Section for Cognitive Systems.
+I am a PhD researcher at the Technical University of Denmark (DTU), supervised by Georgios Arvanitidis from the Section for Cognitive Systems.
 My project seeks to advance approximate Bayesian inference methods by leveraging concepts from differential geometry.

 I have a strong background in machine learning and hold a Master’s degree in Human-Centered Artificial Intelligence with the thesis focusing on leveraging concepts from differential geometry in optimization for improving generalization performance.